Top 5 carriers for winter skin care: natural oils, butters & waxes!

 Make these five high-performance natural carriers part of your winter skin care routine!

-They nourish skin deeply by restoring moisture, fatty acids, antioxidants, and vitamins, while strengthening your skin’s barrier to protect it against extreme winter weather.
+They nourish skin deeply by restoring moisture, fatty acids, antioxidants, and vitamins, while strengthening your skin barrier to protect it against extreme winter weather.

 You’ll also find recipes for DIY winter skin care products below.

 The carriers alone deliver so many benefits to winter skin, so if you see a recipe you like but don’t want to add the essential oils, feel free to leave them out.
-That said, the essential oils add layers of benefits that can keep your skin healthy and radiant during the cold, dark months.
+That said, the essential oils add layers of benefits that can keep your skin hydrated, healthy, and radiant during the cold winter weather.

 The seeds of the African kpangnan tree (pronounced “pan-ya”) produce a pale yellow butter with a mild, nutty aroma.

 It may remind you of shea butter, and you can substitute kpangnan in any recipe that calls for shea.
-However, kpangnan butter is said to be even more moisturizing than shea.
+However, kpangnan butter is said to be an even richer moisturizer than shea.

 Kpangnan butter recipes